Dishanth-Shetty-CS/Image-Slider/README.md

 Step 7: When the image reaches the last index of the array, it will automatically loop back to the first index of the array.

-Please Note: There are 10 images in total.
+**Please Note**: There are 10 images in total.
 It may take some time to load all the images, so please be patient.